 - Whether or not they are achieving their goals

-- What they are supposed to be achieving in their role i.e. why their role exists
+- What they are supposed to achieve in their role, i.e. why their role exists

 - What they are currently doing well and what areas require improvement

 - How they are impacting on others in the workplace